cb4ds/DGEobj/cran-comments.md

 ## Comments from Maintainer

+* made GenomicRanges package optional - used only for exon/gene levels
+* added "protein" level data, reviewed/updated isoform data for proper handling
+* added imputationMatrix as a type of metadata
+* reworked reset to resolve issues and remove unneded code
-* significant documentation review/updates
+* updated tests and documentation
-* underlying structure - added a few new fields and cleaned up unneeded methods
-* updated the example object with additional field information
-* precompiled the vignette to avoid hitting internet resources and performing intensive calculations with each CMD check

 ---